xopxe/Toribio/docs/Tutorial.md

 ## Remote controlled robot

 We will do a remote controlled robot.
-One instance of toribio will read imputs from the mouse, an generate commands over a UDP link to Toribio instance in a robot with two motors (left and rigth).
+One instance of toribio will read inputs from the mouse, an generate commands over a UDP link to a Toribio instance in a robot with two motors (left and rigth).

 ### Remote Control